Southern Collegiate Athletic Conference: Conference overview

 On March 9, 2023, the conference's plans to restart football were somewhat complicated by the announcement that Trinity and Southwestern would leave the SCAC in favor of the Southern Athletic Association with the beginning of the 2025-26 school year.
 While the conference will retain enough football-playing schools to receive an automatic bid (if and only the remaining six teams meet their commitments to play football at that time), it may give the conference reason to join forces with the American Southwest Conference, which by that time will only have four schools participating in the sport and thus lack the minimum number of teams to receive an automatic playoff bid.

+Sports

+The SCAC sponsors intercollegiate athletic competition in the following sports:

 President's Trophy

 Each year, the "President's Trophy," a 300-pound railroad bell, is awarded to the school with the best overall sports record.
 Teams are awarded points for their final position in each sport; the school with the most points is declared the winner.
-For the 2021-22 school year, the President's Trophy was awarded to Trinity University for the 22nd time, and eleventh-straight season, both conference records.
+For the 2021–22 school year, the President's Trophy was awarded to Trinity University for the 22nd time, and eleventh-straight season, both conference records.
 The 174.5-point margin of victory (over second-place Southwestern) was the third-largest in conference history.

 NCAA national championship teams and individuals

-SCAC members have won a total of ten NCAA team championships and 34 individual championships.
+SCAC members have won a total of ten NCAA team championships and 35 individual championships.